Biography

 A woman being herself is beautiful!
 The strong physical sensations caused by emotions are numerous and have so much influence on your physical appearance.
 Think for example of a teenager’s infatuation and heartbreak, endearment, sensual sensation, determination, love, emotion, despair, happiness, pride.
 And that is exactly why I never get bored and will never be done painting: what happens beneath her skin, beneath the surface, beneath the layers…?
 And what effect does that have on her facial expression?
 Recognising these moods in women’s faces never ceases to amaze and inspires me.
 I have to work on a painting, both in the paint and in the emotions, they reinforce each other….

-Everyone lives in their own physical, emotional and social reality.
-These emotional clues are of course not objective and the emotional nuances are numerous.
-Because of the transparency of my characters, the background is the foundation of the painting, and therefore very important for the atmosphere; Just like in real life where your frame of reference, your own background, is inextricably linked to you.
-In the places where the final paint is thin on the canvas, you can always see it in between; symbolic for not being able and not having to name what you feel intuitively.
-It is beautiful and interesting for me as an artist to experience that every viewer of my paintings experiences the ambiance and emotions in their own way.
+Everyone lives in their own physical, emotional, and social reality.
+These emotional cues are, of course, not objective, and the emotional nuances are countless.
+Because of the transparency of my characters, the imprimatur (the background) is the foundation of the painting, and therefore crucial to the atmosphere, just as in real life, where your frame of reference, your own background, is inextricably linked to you.
+In the places where the final paint is thinly applied to the canvas, you can always see it peeking through; symbolic of the inability and inability to name what you intuitively sense.
+That’s what makes it so beautiful and interesting for me as an artist to experience that every viewer of my paintings experiences the atmosphere and emotion in their own way.

 From childhood on

-From a very young age I have been creative in many ways.
-I have been fortunate that these creative talents were discovered and stimulated throughout my childhood by my parents and teachers.
-I chose an HBO teacher training course that offered many different subjects such as flat printing, photography, handicrafts, textiles, drawing, painting, art history and psychology of the adolescent.
-Because of this I learned to work with many techniques and with all kinds of different materials.
-In this way I had plenty of space to develop my own techniques and way of working.
+From a very young age, I’ve been creative in many ways.
+I was fortunate that these creative talents were discovered and encouraged throughout my childhood by my parents and teachers.
+I chose a teacher training program that offered a wide variety of subjects, such as planographic printing, photography, handicrafts, textiles, drawing, painting, art history, and adolescent psychology.
+This allowed me to learn many techniques and work with a wide variety of materials.
+This gave me ample opportunity to develop my own techniques and working methods.

 The soul of material and medium

 The canvas, the material, and the subject are equally important to me: together, they form the foundation of every new creation.
-My painting process is a layered interplay of building up and breaking down, with paint being applied, scraped away, and rebuilt.
-This gives my paintings a unique surface texture with depth and relief.
+My painting process is a layered interplay of building up and breaking down, where paint is applied, scraped away, and rebuilt.
+This gives the surface of my paintings a unique texture with relief and depth.

 Acrylic paint demands speed, precision, and intuition.
-Each layer adds dynamics and intensity, while its quick drying time forces me to make direct choices and brings fresh energy to my work.
-Additionally, acrylic paint is more sustainable: it doesn’t require chemical solvents and makes my workflow more eco-friendly and healthier.
+Each layer adds dynamism and intensity, while the fast drying time forces me to make direct choices and injects a fresh energy into my work.
+Moreover, acrylic paint is more sustainable: it doesn’t require chemical solvents and makes my work more environmentally friendly and healthy.

-This choice reflects my ambition to create art that not only intrigues but also remains mindful and harmonious with the world.
-My paintings, built from vibrant layers and bold colors, tell stories that stay alive – much like the process through which they are created.
+This choice reflects my pursuit of art that is not only intriguing but also conscious and in harmony with the world.
+My paintings, composed of vibrant layers and bold colors, tell stories that keep moving—just like the process by which they are created.

 From the very first encounter

-The expressive use of colour, the composition and clearly visible strokes make the paintings a symbiosis of reason, feeling, sensuality and symbolism.
-The work enters into a connection with the viewer, from the very first encounter.
+The expressive use of color, composition, and clearly visible strokes make the paintings a symbiosis of reason, feeling, sensuality, and symbolism.
+The work connects with the viewer from the very first encounter.
+TEST 123

 Selection of exhibitions